tanzu-end-to-end/tap-workshop/workshop/content/workshop-summary.md

 That concludes our high level overview of Tanzu Application Platform.

-There are deep dive
+(Note that there are deep dive tutorials comming for:

+* developer experience
+* operator experience